zmcartor/homestead-guide/source/glossary.rst

       Stands for "decentralized application".
 Some say it is pronounced Ethapp due to the use of the `uppercase eth letter Ð <gl:eth-letter>`_.

    address
-      An Ethereum address represents an account.
+      An Expanse address represents an account.
 For EOA_, the address is derived as the last 20 bytes of the public key controlling the account, e.g., ``cd2a3d9f938e13cd947ec05abc7fe734df8dd826``.
 This is a hexadecimal_ format (base 16 notation), which is often indicated explicitly by appending ``0x`` to the address.
 Web3.js and console functions accept addresses with or  without this prefix but for transparency we encourage their use.
 Since each byte of the address is represented by 2 hex characters, a prefixed address is  42 characters long.
-Several apps and APIs are also meant to implement the new `checksum-enabled address scheme <https://github.com/ethereum/EIPs/issues/55>`_  introduced in the Mist Ethereum wallet as of version 0.5.0.
+Several apps and APIs are also meant to implement the new `checksum-enabled address scheme <https://github.com/expanse-org/EIPs/issues/55>`_  introduced in the Mist Expanse wallet as of version 0.5.0.

 .. _hexadecimal: